Frequently Asked Questions

 Pathfinder K-8 is a public school.
 We are one of 113 schools in the Seattle Public School District.
 There is no charge to attend Pathfinder K-8.
 We are, however, different from most of the other public schools in West Seattle in many ways.

 We are an “option” school, which means that students must choose to attend Pathfinder K-8.
 To enroll at Pathfinder K-8, you must indicate Pathfinder K-8 is your choice on your enrollment form during open enrollment.
 Additional enrollment information is available on the district website.

 Pathfinder K-8 is different in many ways.
-We have looped and multi-aged classrooms, so students have the same teacher 2 years in a row.
+We have looped classrooms, so students have the same teacher 2 years in a row.
 We are committed to expeditionary learning and environmental education.
-One of the first things you will notice that when visiting is that all of our teachers, and even our principal (David), go by their first names.
+One of the first things you will notice that when visiting is that most of our teachers go by their first names.

 Expeditionary Learning emphasizes learning by doing, with a particular focus on character growth, teamwork, reflection and literacy.
 Teachers connect high quality academic learning to adventure, service and character development through a variety of student experiences including interdisciplinary, project based learning expeditions.

 Expeditions typically involve field work, are project-based, and provide unique learning experiences.
 Previous expeditions have included:

 - Grades K-1: Trees & Wood, Bread, Habitats

 - Grades 2-3: Puppets Around the World, “Where in the World is…” (maps & cartography)

 - Grades 4-5: Canoes on Puget Sound, Struggle & Resistance (American History through the lens of the struggle and resistance of American populations)